V-systems, holonomy Lie algebras and logarithmic vector fields: Concluding remarks

 where $\mathcal R$ is the corresponding Coxeter root system with all the roots of the same length \cite{D2}.
-A natural question is what is the dual structure in the case when $\mathcal R$ is a general Coxeter $\vee$-system with roots of different length, or more generally, if $\mathcal R$ is any harmonic $\vee$-system.
+A natural question is what is the dual structure in the case when $\mathcal R$ is a general Coxeter $\vee$-system with roots of different lengths, or more generally, if $\mathcal R$ is any harmonic $\vee$-system.

-A related question is about differential-geometric interpretation of the corresponding potentials.
+The second question is about possible differential-geometric interpretation of the corresponding potentials.
 As we have seen above these potentials are certain deformations of Saito flat coordinates.
-We hope to address these questions elsewhere soon.
+Finally, it would be interesting to investigate the role of these potentials for the representations of rational Cherednik algebras similarly to Saito coordinates which are shown to be related to special singular vectors in the polynomial representations \cite{FS}.
+We hope to address these questions elsewhere.